radjosh/reactmm/README.md

 it also assumes that you have a global ~/.gitconfig on the host machine

 # inside container
+(i.e. get onto container, either via docker exec or via vsc--beyond the scope of this readme!!)

 clone/fork repo to /root/share. total kludge

 # set up parcel: